publicdocs/uscode/assets/md/titles/usc16/us/usc/t16/ch27/m__us_usc_t16_s1244.md

  __New Jersey Coastal Heritage Trail Route__

     [Pub.
 L. 100–515][/us/pl/100/515], Oct.
 20, 1988, [102 Stat.
 2563][/us/stat/102/2563], as amended by [Pub.
 L. 103–243][/us/pl/103/243], May 4, 1994, [108 Stat.
 613][/us/stat/108/613]; [Pub.
-L. 106–18, § 1][/us/pl/106/18/s1], Apr.
+L. 106–18][/us/pl/106/18], § 1, Apr.
 8, 1999, [113 Stat.
 28][/us/stat/113/28]; [Pub.
-L. 109–338, title VII, § 703(a)][/us/pl/109/338/s703/a], Oct.
+L. 109–338, title VII][/us/pl/109/338/tVII], § 703(a), Oct.
 12, 2006, [120 Stat.
 1859][/us/stat/120/1859]; [Pub.
-L. 110–229, title IV, § 475][/us/pl/110/229/s475], May 8, 2008, [122 Stat.
+L. 110–229, title IV][/us/pl/110/229/tIV], § 475, May 8, 2008, [122 Stat.
 827][/us/stat/122/827], authorized Secretary of the Interior, acting through Director of National Park Service, with concurrence of agency having jurisdiction over such roads, to designate a vehicular tour route along existing public roads linking certain nationally significant natural and cultural sites associated with coastal area of State of New Jersey, to be known as New Jersey Coastal Heritage Trail Route; provided for location and additional segments of Route; directed Secretary of the Interior to prepare a comprehensive inventory of sites along Route and a general plan; provided for informational material for public appreciation of sites along Route; provided that Route be marked with appropriate markers; authorized appropriations to carry out the Act; authorized appropriation for technical assistance and design and fabrication of interpretive materials, devices and signs; prohibited use of additional appropriation for operation, maintenance, repair or construction except for construction of interpretive exhibits; limited Federal share of projects carried out with additional appropriation to 50 percent; required non-Federal matching funds in form of cash, materials, or in-kind services, except for preparation of strategic plan; and provided for termination of authority under this Act on Sept.
 30, 2011.

  __Laurel Highlands National Recreational Trail Designated as Part of Potomac Heritage Trail__

 [Pub.
-L. 99–500, § 101(h)][/us/pl/99/500/s101/h] \[title I, § 113\], Oct.
+L. 99–500][/us/pl/99/500], § 101(h) \[title I, § 113\], Oct.
 18, 1986, [100 Stat.
 1783–242][/us/stat/100/1783-242], 1783–262, and [Pub.
-L. 99–591, § 101(h)][/us/pl/99/591/s101/h] \[title I, § 113\], Oct.
+L. 99–591][/us/pl/99/591], § 101(h) \[title I, § 113\], Oct.
 30, 1986, [100 Stat.
 3341–242][/us/stat/100/3341-242], 3341–262, provided that:

 > “The Secretary of the Interior is directed to designate the Laurel Highlands National Recreational Trail, as designated by the Secretary of the Interior pursuant to section 4 of the National Trails System Act \[[16 U.S.C.
 1243][/us/usc/t16/s1243]\], as part of the Potomac Heritage Trail, as requested by the State of Pennsylvania in its April 1984 application, subject to the provisions of paragraph (11) of section 5(a) of the National Trails System Act, as amended \[[16 U.S.C.
 1244(a)(11)][/us/usc/t16/s1244/a/11]\].”